stastnypremysl/lsql-csv/README.md

 * Constants
 * Reference to a column name

-If you want to concatenate strings without cat, you can write `a.1","a.2`.
+If you want to concatenate strings without `++` operator, you can write: `a.1","a.2`.

-Please, keep in mind, that operators must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.
+Please, keep in mind, that operators must be put inside arithmetic expressions, or they will be matched to a column name or aggregate function.

 #### Arithmetic expression
-The statement uses classical awk logic.
+The statement uses mainly classical awk logic.
 You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /,...
-You must also quote all string, or they can be behaved as numbers, booleans or matched to column names.

 #### Select blocks
 These blocks determine output.
-They accept select expression and are evaluated and printed in delimitered format.
+They accept select expressions and are evaluated and printed in a delimitered format.

-Every select block must contain at least one reference to column name, or behavior is undefined.
+Every select block must contain at least one reference to the column name, or the behavior is undefined.

 Examples of select blocks:

     &1.[3-6]

-This will print column 3, 4, 5 and 6 from first file.
+This will print columns 3, 4, 5, and 6 from the first file.

     ax*.{6..4}

-This will print 6th, 5th, 4th of all files which name begins with ax.
+This will print the 6th, 5th, and 4th of all files whosev name begins with ax.

 #### From blocks
-There must be exactly one from block in the beginning of the command.
+There must be exactly one from block at the beginning of the command.
 The block can contain any files (and `-` specifies standard input).
 You can use any syntax you would otherwise use in bash to select these files (wildcards, expansion,...).
 You can also overname the file using `NAME=stmt`.
-If there are more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2,...)`.
+If there is more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2,...)`.

 Example:

     /etc/{passwd,group}

-This will select `/etc/passwd` and `/etc/group` file.
-They can be addressed ether as `&1` or `/etc/passwd`, and `&2` or `/etc/group`.
+This will select `/etc/passwd` and `/etc/group` files.
+They can be addressed either as `&1` or `/etc/passwd`, and `&2` or `/etc/group`.

 If `filename` is put inside \` quotes, no wildcard or expansion logic will apply to it.

-You can also add custom attributes to files in format `FILE -aX --attribute=X -b`.
+You can also add custom attributes to files in the format `FILE -aX --attribute=X -b`.
 The attributes will be applied to all files which will be matched using `FILE` bash expression.

 ##### Possible attributes

     -n
     --named

-It means that csv file have first line with names of columns
+It means that csv file has the first line with the names of the columns

     -N
     --not-named

 You can also set the exact opposite.
-This can be useful, if you changed the default behavior.
+This can be useful if you change the default behavior.

     -dCHAR
     --delimiter=CHAR

-This change the primary delimiter.
+This changes the primary delimiter.

     -sCHAR
     --secondary-delimiter=CHAR

-This change the secondary delimiter char.
+This changes the secondary delimiter char.

 Example:

     /etc/passwd -d:

-Currently, comma and CHARs, which are also quotes in Lsql, are not supported.
+Currently, commas and CHARs, which are also quotes in Lsql, are not supported as delimiters.

 #### If block
 This block always begins with `if`.
-They accept arithmetic expression, which should be convertable to Bool - either String `false`/`true`, Int (`0` `false`, anything else `true`) or Bool.
+They accept arithmetic expressions, which should be convertible to Bool - either String `false`/`true`, Int (`0` `false`, anything else `true`) or Bool.
-Rows with true are printed or aggregated, rows with false are skipped.
+Rows with true are printed or aggregated, and rows with false are skipped.

 Filtering is done before the aggregation.

 You can imagine if block as where clause in SQL.

 #### By block
-This statement always begins with `by` and the rest of the block is select expression.
+This statement always begins with `by` and the rest of the block is a select expression.
 There can be only one By block in the whole command.

 The by block is used to group the resulting set by the given atoms.

 You can imagine by block as the group by clause in SQL.

-There must be present at least one aggregate function in select block, if by block is present.
-Otherwise behavior is undefined.
+There must be at least one aggregate function in the select block if by block is present.
+Otherwise, behavior is undefined.

 If there is an aggregate function present without by block present, aggregation runs over all rows at once.

 #### Sort block
 This block can be at the end of the command.
-It begins with `sort` keyword and the rest is select expression.
+It begins with `sort` keyword and the rest is a select expression.

-The sort block determines the order of final output - given atoms are sorted in ascending order.
+The sort block determines the order of the final output - given atoms are sorted in ascending order.

-You can imagine sort block as the order by clause in SQL.
+You can imagine a sort block as the order by clause in SQL.

 There can be only one Sort block in the whole command.